numfocus/DISCOVER-Cookbook/DISCOVER/07_code_of_conduct.md

      - Provide a link to the full ("less quick") version of the Code of Conduct, hosted on its own page.
  - 🍎 Include a copy of the Code of Conduct in the sponsor packet
  - 🍎 Mention that the Code of Conduct applies to the speakers in the speaker guidelines
- - 🍎 Ensure that Code of Conduct is **easily** accessible on the conference website
+ - 🍎 Ensure that the Code of Conduct is **easily** accessible on the conference website
    - Should be in main navigation or in the footer (footer is a known pattern, near privacy policy / terms of service)
    - Implement additional web-based highlights of the CoC via loading pages, pop-ups, screen savers, etc.
  - 🍎 Include a short version of the Code of Conduct on the printed schedule as a reminder